TheGreenNoodle/crypto-calculator/README.md

 ## How To Use

-1. Open the github-page.
+1. Open the GitHub-page.
 2. Select what you want to find.
-3. Type in the two values required to find desired solution.
+3. Type in the two values required to find the desired solution.

 ## Disclaimer

 Calculations may be a little off due to the constant change in markets.
 This app is meant to be used for hypothetical scenarios.
 For example, a user might want to find out what the price of Bitcoin would be if it had a market cap of 5 trillion.
-You would put the supply in and the market cap in and be able to find this price.
+To find this they would put the supply of the coin into the calculator and then the market cap value into the calculator.
+This would then output the price of the coin concerning those values.